Originally published: 12 June 2025

 - Outputs with delayed publication

-- Multiple-weighting of outputs
+- Double-weighting of outputs

-- Reserve pool
+- Reserve list

 - Confidential outputs